Helpful Online Resources for Parents

 Educational websites for parents of young children

-They call themselves the ‘Australian Parenting Website’ – and for good reason.
+• Raising Children Network call themselves the ‘Australian Parenting Website’ – and for good reason.
 This place is an endless sea of brilliant resources for parents.
 From pregnancy through to school, teens and beyond – this website can help you answer any question you might have when it comes to helping and guiding your children.
 The site provides free, reliable, up-to-date and independent information to help your family grow and thrive together.
-It is funded by the Australian Government, reviewed by experts and is entirely non-commercial, so you know you can trust the information you find
+It is funded by the Australian Government, reviewed by experts and is entirely non-commercial, so you know you can trust the information you find.

-‘A voice for young children’, this website is dedicated to ensuring every child is thriving and learning.
-While the site is mainly aimed at childcare professionals, it does offer a great Parent Resources section that has information on topics such as school readiness and dealing with separation anxiety in your child.
+• ‘A voice for young children’, Early Childhood Australia this website is dedicated to ensuring every child is thriving and learning.
+While the site is mainly aimed at childcare professionals, it does offer a great ‘parent resources’ section that has information on topics such as school readiness and dealing with separation anxiety in your child.

-A national, not-for-profit organisation that strives to improve the wellbeing of all Australian families.
-The parent and carer library on this site has links to resources including podcasts, research papers and national guidelines on things like screen time and breastfeeding.
+• A national, not-for-profit organisation, Families Australia strives to improve the wellbeing of all Australian families.
+The parent and carer library on this site has links to resources including podcasts, research papers and national guidelines on things like screen time and breastfeeding

 Plus, there are so many free and interactive educational websites that are bursting with ideas of free activities to do with children, such as Artfulparent.com.
 This site is dedicated to encouraging your child’s creativity and inner artist.
 There are links to resources for painting, drawing, sculpture, stained glass, clay, collage, and more.
 Plus, their parents’ corner shows you how to create a simple yet effective art space in your home.